There are numerous parks and trails in the City of Ridgefield and surrounding area that provide a variety of recreational opportunities.

 Located at the end of Division Street off of N. 5th Avenue near Union Ridge Elementary School.
 The 40-acre park features a children’s play are, horseshoe pit, baseball, softball and soccer fields, and a large area for playing Frisbee golf or volleyball.

 The park also has a rental room with picnic tables and kitchen facilities by reservation only.
-Click here to reserve the park for your next event.
+Click here to rent the park for your next event!